 Could fund a PhD student to conduct vital research for three days.
 PhD students are sustaining the UK’s world-leading blood cancer research, and thanks to your support this is possible.

-A clinical nurse specialist standing next to a hospital bed wearing her uniform and a Blood Cancer UK lanyard
+A clinical nurse specialist standing next to a patient in hospital bed wearing her uniform

 £500

-Could fund a clinical trials nurse specialist for three days, giving your loved one a hand to hold when it’s needed most.
+Could fund a clinical trials nurse specialist for three days, giving your loved one that vital care and a hand to hold while they’re testing new treatments.

 Our supporters